bomatter/data-PhysioNet/README.md

   - Sleep stage annotations with labels from the matlab files ("wake", "rem", "nonrem1", ...)
   - Binary arousal regions used in the PhysioNet Challenge 2018 ("arousal" and "non-arousal")
   - Detailed arousal labels extracted from the WFDB files ("arousal_rera", "resp_centralapnea", ...)
+- Derivatives with segmented data for the different annotations (`derivatives/sleep_stages`, `derivatives/arousal_binary`, `derivatives/arousal_labels`): segments corresponding to individual annotations (e.g. a continuous segment of a particular sleep stage) are saved as separate files.
+File names contain the `desc` entity to indicate the corresponding label and the `run` entitiy to enumerate multiple segments of the same label.
+For example: `sub-tr030146_task-sleep_run-01_desc-rem_eeg.vhdr`.
+Furthermore, the label for each file is also noted in the associated `scans.tsv` files.